AdobeDocs/commerce-admin.en/help/catalog/settings-advanced-custom-options.md

 ![Cart with Customizable Option and Price Rule](./assets/storefront-customizable-option-cart-price-rule.png)<!-- zoom -->

+>[!NOTE]
+>
+>Catalog Price Rule discount will not be applied to the Fixed price customizable options

 ## Create customizable options

 1. Open the product in edit mode.